Yannick Alléno has invented 60 new recipes celebrating the great cuisines of the world.

 Day Pass: 1500 MAD per person including a sunbed & a discovery lunch at Le Jardin restaurant

-Pavilion: 3500 MAD including a lunch & a Bastien Gonzalez treament for two persons
+Pavilion: 3500 MAD including a lunch & a Bastien Gonzalez foot massage for two guests

-Grand Pavilion: 5500 MAD including a lunch for 4 persons & a Bastien Gonzalez treament for two persons
+Grand Pavilion: 5500 MAD including a lunch for 4 & a Bastien Gonzalez treament for two guests